Fighting Maternity Leave Discrimination In The Workplace In New Jersey

 Maternity leave discrimination often overlaps with other forms of employment discrimination, including:

 - Sexual Harassment in the Workplace

-With offices in Red Bank, NJ and Marlton, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been denied their maternity leave protected under the FMLA.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been denied their maternity leave protected under the FMLA.
 If you have been the target of maternity leave discrimination, your employer may be responsible to compensate you for economic damages and your pain and suffering.
 Our experienced New Jersey maternity leave discrimination lawyers can get you the compensation you deserve.

 Maternity Leave Protections Under the FMLA

 Under the federal Family and Medical Leave Act (FMLA), eligible pregnant employees of covered employers are entitled to maternity leave.
 This federal law provides eligible employees unpaid, job-protected leave for up to 12 weeks.
 For example, new parents with newborns may take leave under the FMLA.

 Although there are specific conditions and requirements to be eligible for maternity leave, the FMLA ensures that employees will continue to have healthcare benefits and job protection throughout their period of absence from work.